SimonHFrost/resume/contents/index.md

 	At Blacklane I improved and maintained the second version of a limousine booking application which served over 150,000 views a month.

-	Blacklane received Tech5's 'Fastest growing startup in Germany' in 2015, which meant that I was heavily involved in adapting our development methodology as the company grew and we transitioned to Scrum.
+	Blacklane received Tech5's 'Fastest growing startup in Germany' in 2015, which meant that I was heavily involved in adapting our development methodology as the company grew and transitioned to Scrum.
 I also evaluated and implemented core technology such as AngularJS, and the introduction of Gulp.

 	Features I worked on included a corporate portal, enhancements to the booking form, ride listing improvements, ride ratings, and static marketing/SEO related pages.